 Texas allows you to have a generic description of the purpose, but you can also describe it in specific terms.

 You can choose to have a future date from which the articles of incorporation will become effective.
 However, it must be within 90 days of the organizer signing the articles of incorporation.

 The articles of incorporation must include the name, address, and signature of at least one organizer who will be executing the articles.

 If you need help with Texas corporation filing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.